kboni/bass-xtractor/README.md

 - `--output_folder`: Required.
 Specify the output folder for processed files
 - `--ffmpeg path`: Optional.
 Path to ffmpeg executable (if not in PATH)
 - `--nocleanup`: Optional.
 Skip cleanup of temporary files (useful for debugging)

+## Error Logging

+The script automatically logs all errors and processing information to `error.log` in the current directory.
+This includes:
+- Spleeter initialization errors
+- Audio separation failures
+- File processing errors
+- Cleanup issues
+- Processing statistics

+Check this file if you encounter any issues during processing.

 ## Rules